EMT Online Frequently Asked Questions

 How much does the program cost and why is the online EMT program so much more expensive than the traditional EMT program?

-The online EMT course is $1750, including online classroom access, eBook access, a 60-hour in-person skills boot camp including lunch and snacks, two EMT Utah t-shirts, and a blood pressure cuff and stethoscope.
+The online EMT course is $1750, including online classroom access, eBook access, a 60-hour in-person skills boot camp including lunch and snacks (for boot camps beginning prior to January 1, 2024; 70 hours thereafter), a 15-hour live Zoom lecture series (for boot camps beginning after January 1, 2024), two EMT Utah t-shirts, and a blood pressure cuff and stethoscope.
 This program is more expensive than the traditional EMT courses because it utilizes a more advanced (and therefore more expensive) online classroom for the didactic portion of the course.
-In addition, the skills boot camp is held in groups of 10 or less students with a higher ratio of instructors to students than our traditional course, and we provide meals and snacks while on campus during the boot camp week.
+In addition, the skills boot camp is generally held in groups of 12 or fewer students with a higher ratio of instructors to students than our traditional course, and we provide meals and snacks while on campus during the boot camp week.
 The online EMT tuition also includes both the textbook and the blood pressure cuff and stethoscope, which are not included in the tuition for the traditional in-person EMT course.
-There are also additional certification fees that will be paid to NREMT ($98) and Utah BEMS ($110.25) after the course begins.
+There are also additional certification fees that will be paid to NREMT ($104) and Utah BEMS ($110.25) after the course begins.

 Does EMT Utah accept FAFSA, federal financial aid, or the GI Bill?